University of Pittsburgh School of Nursing

 The University of Pittsburgh, School of Nursing is the nursing school of the University of Pittsburgh (Pitt), located in Pittsburgh, Pennsylvania.
 Founded on April 6, 1939, the Pitt School of Nursing was officially separated from the School of Medicine and became an independent, professional school within the university.
 Ruth Perkins Kuehn served as the school's first dean and become the first nursing school dean in the country to earn a doctoral degree.
-The Pitt School of Nursing is currently ranked tied for 7th in the United States, according to U.S. News & World Report.
+According to U.S. News & World Report, the School of Nursing at Pitt is among the top-ranked undergraduate and graduate nursing schools in the United States.
+The School of Nursing receives millions in funding from the National Institutes of Health, making it among the most highly funded nursing schools in the country.

 Traditions

 School of Nursing pin

 Designed by former Dean Ruth Perkins Kuehn, the pin is based on the seal of the university from 1937 until the mid-1970s and bears a candle motif, which symbolizes the role of the nurse in health care.

 Pinning ceremony

 The pinning ceremony, begun in 1943, marks the culmination of a student's undergraduate program of study.
 During the ceremony, graduates of the program are awarded their School of Nursing pin.
 The ceremony includes the Passing of the Light ritual, which represents graduates' commitment to the ideals of excellence in nursing practice.
 For each graduating class, the student with the highest academic standing is designated as Keeper of the Light and becomes its custodian until it is passed along to a member of the following class.